YINI-lang/YINI-spec/RATIONALE.md

 - ➖ = Partial, debated, or implementation-dependent

 ## C. Summary
 YINI isn’t trying to reinvent the wheel — just make it **smoother, lighter, and easier to steer**.

 It's a configuration format that's:
 - **Intuitive for humans**
 - **Consistent for machines**

-It exists to fill the gap between minimal INI files and complex formats like TOML or YAML — with a pragmatic, readable, and structured approach.
+It exists to fill the gap between minimal INI files and complex formats like YAML or TOML — with a pragmatic, readable, and structured approach.

+**YINI offers:**
+- Structured sections without deep syntax or noise (e.g. indendentation or many `.` or `'` symbols).
+- A simple, consistent grammar with predictable behavior.
+- Clear rules around strings, numbers, booleans, and nulls.
+- Multiple comment styles for flexibility and readability.
+- Optional strict mode for toolchains and validation.

+If this philosophy resonates with you — whether as a user or tooling author — we welcome feedback, testing, contributions, and adoption across the ecosystem.